Selling veterinary medicines

 - Requirements for Authorising Veterinarians Notice [PDF, 219 KB]

-This document provides guidelines for issuing robust veterinary operating instructions for non-vets to use for:
+This document provides guidelines for vets to use when they issue operating instructions to non-vets for:

 - RVMs (including for velvet antler removal), or